alifarooqi/onslaught-arena/README.md

 Chat

 ## Bugs
-- Player disconncted --> Press any button to continue (had to press several times)
+- Player disconnected --> Press any button to continue (had to press several times)